antonbabenko/pre-commit-terraform/README.md

     ```

    `terraform_validate` hook will try to reinitialize them before running the `terraform validate` command.

+    **Warning:** If you use Terraform workspaces, DO NOT use this second workaround ([details](https://github.com/antonbabenko/pre-commit-terraform/issues/203#issuecomment-918791847)).
+Consider the first workaround, or wait to [`force-init`](https://github.com/antonbabenko/pre-commit-terraform/issues/224) option implementation.

 4. `terraform_validate` in a repo with Terraform module, written using Terraform 0.15+ and which uses provider `configuration_aliases` ([Provider Aliases Within Modules](https://www.terraform.io/language/modules/develop/providers#provider-aliases-within-modules)), errors out.